Professional Education Programs

 R4.1 Completer Effectiveness – The provider demonstrates that program completers:

-• effectively contribute to P-12 student-learning growth AND
+- effectively contribute to P-12 student-learning growth AND

-• apply in P-12 classrooms the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.
+- apply in P-12 classrooms the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.

-Analyzing Student Learning Pilot Results from AY 2021-2022
+Analyzing Student Learning Results from AY 2021-2022 (Pilot Year) and AY 2022-2023

-In AY 2021-2022, the Analyzing Student Learning tool was used by mentors with four NAU AY 2020-2021 graduates.
+In AY 2021-2022 (pilot year), the Analyzing Student Learning tool was used by mentors with four NAU AY 2020-2021 graduates.
 The four Analyzing Student Learning tool samples were for mathematics lessons at the 1st, 3rd, 5th, and 7th grade levels.
-In completing the Analyzing Student Learning tool, all four NAU graduates completed the Standards-Based Content and Informing Instructional Practice sections of the tool describing the standard(s) including the knowledge, skills, and actions targeted in the lesson, how the targeted standard(s) are addressed in the lesson, and what student performance would look like for meeting standard(s).
-Two of the samples also demonstrated that NAU graduates completed the Student Performance Levels section of the tool where they rated each of their students’ level of performance as well as calculated the number and percentage of students meeting standard(s), approaching standard(s), and far below standard(s).
-When completing this analysis of their students’ performance, both NAU graduates found that the majority of their students met the lesson standards (25-48%) or earned a score(s) related to approaching the lesson standards (12-37.5%).
+In completing the Analyzing Student Learning tool, all four completers worked with the Standards-Based Content and Informing Instructional Practice sections of the tool (describe the standard(s) including the knowledge, skills, and actions targeted in the lesson; how the targeted standard(s) are addressed in the lesson; and what student performance would look like for meeting standard(s).
+Two completers filled out Student Performance Levels section of the instrument in which they rated each students’ level of performance as well as calculated the number and percentage of students meeting standard(s), approaching standard(s), and far below standard(s).
+Both NAU completers found that the majority of their students met the lesson standards (25-48%) or earned a score(s) related to approaching the lesson standards (12-37.5%).
 Very few students were found to be far below standards (8-12.5%).
-Additionally, it was noted that a performance rating could not be provided for some students at the time the Analyzing Student Learning tool was completed.
+A performance rating could not be provided for some students at the time the Analyzing Student Learning tool was completed.

-The AZ K-12 Center will continue to collect the Analyzing Student Learning from mentors that use it with our ATA at NAU graduates.
-In AY 2022-2023, the AZ K-12 Center is anticipating being able to collect more Analyzing Student Learning samples as COVID-19 restrictions by districts/schools regarding on site visits to classrooms continue to be removed.
+The AZ K12 Center will continue to collect, annually, the Analyzing Student Learning data from mentors who use it with NAU’s ATA graduates.
+In AY 2022-2023, the AZ K-12 Center was able to collect significantly more Analyzing Student Learning samples as well as encourage mentors to utilize the Analyzing Student Learning: Student Performance Levels; Analyzing Student Learning: Areas of Strength;, Analyzing Student Learning: Areas of Need, Reflect and Plan; and Next Steps portions of the tool.

-As noted above, the Beginning Teacher Effectiveness Observation Instrument was completed by mentors in collaboration with their mentee teachers (i.e., ATA at NAU graduates) to measure “the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.”
+As noted above, the Beginning Teacher Effectiveness Observation Instrument was completed by mentors in collaboration with their mentees (i.e., ATA at NAU graduates) to measure “the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.”
 When completing this survey, mentors had several opportunities to observe mentees’ classroom practices and debrief with their mentees.
 Additionally, mentees had time in the classroom as a beginning teacher to recognize their strengths and areas for improvement.
-For the Fall 2021 pilot, survey responses were received from 12 mentors and mentees (i.e., NAU graduates) from AY 2020-2021.
+For the Fall 2021 pilot, 12 survey responses were received from mentors and completers who had graduated in the previous academic year (AY 2020-2021).
 These mentees/graduates represent NAU’s undergraduate teacher preparation programs in Elementary Education, Secondary Education – English, Special and Elementary Education, Health Sciences – Physical Education, and Music Secondary Education.
 Based on these pilot survey results, Learning Environments (InTASC Standard 3), Planning for Instruction (InTASC Standard 7), and Learning Differences (InTASC Standard 2) were areas our graduates demonstrated effective teaching practices.
-The area that respondents indicated our graduates were struggling or lacked confidence in relation to their teaching practices was Classroom Management.
+The area that respondents indicated our graduates were struggling or lacked confidence in was Classroom Management.

-Satisfaction of employers (Measure 2; Initial R4.2; Advanced RA4.1) Accordion Closed
+Satisfaction of employers (Measure 2; Initial R4.2/Advanced RA4.1) Accordion Closed

 Initial teacher preparation programs: